How do I go about booking my wedding?

 It is always necessary to give public notice that you wish to be married.

 Within the Church of England this is almost always done by calling your banns on three occasions during the main (10:00am) Sunday Morning Service.
-We normally do this for 3 weeks, 4-8 weeks prior to the date of your wedding.
+We normally do this for 3 weeks, 4-8 weeks prior to your wedding.

 If you and/or your fiancée live in another parish, you must also arrange for banns to be called there.
-We can, in all probability, provide you with the name and telephone number of the person you will need to contact.
+We can, in all probability, provide you with the name and telephone number of the person you will need to contact to arrange this.

 IMPORTANT CHANGES TO THE LAW REGARDING MARRIAGES